Smartwork Redesign

 Given the scale of the project and the constraints of working within a legacy system, close collaboration across accessibility, product, and engineering was critical throughout the entire process.

-Throughout the project, I worked closely with engineers to understand system limitations and feasibility, while aligning with product managers on priorities, timelines, and scope.
+I worked closely with engineers to understand system limitations and feasibility, while aligning with product managers on priorities, timelines, and scope.
 Many design decisions required tradeoff discussions, balancing usability improvements with implementation complexity.

 Each phase included multiple rounds of review, where I presented interactive prototypes, walked through design decisions and edge cases, and aligned on implementation details before handoff.